 The Berks County Wine Trail lines the countryside landscape of greater Berks County and features eleven wineries, offering a stunning backdrop for wine tasting.
 From sparkling and sweet dessert wines to dry table wines, the county’s fertile soil lends itself to a variety of styles — and attracts visitors from far and wide.
 Plan ahead to visit one of Reading’s famous covered bridges and take in the beauty of The Pagoda.

-A favorite of Philadelphians, the Brandywine Wine Trail includes five vineyards located within a 50-mile radius.
+A favorite of Philadelphians, the Brandywine Valley Wine Trail includes five vineyards located within a 50-mile radius.
 Stay for the weekend and visit a few wineries per day, make sure to leave time to see nearby sights such as Longwood Gardens, Brandywine River Museum of Art, and Kennett Square, “the Mushroom Capital of the World”.

 Bucks County Wine Trail’s seven participating wineries are located just minutes apart in the Delaware Valley, where visitors can also see historic highlights like Washington Crossing Historic Park and Pennsbury Manor, the estate of Pennsylvania founder William Penn.
-If you find yourself there in early December, join the fun at the trail’s first annual Vineyard Illumination.
+If you find yourself there in early December, join the fun at the trail’s annual Vineyard Illumination.

 Branding itself as bold and different, the Montgomery County Wine Trail’s five wineries offer unique and satisfying experiences.
 In addition to traditional varieties, this trail offers wines you may never have tried before — like meads, ciders, and even veggie wines.
 You can also create your own custom wine.
 The trail intersects with the Bucks County Wine Trail, so wine lovers can easily add seven additional stops to their journey.
 Not far from the trail is the famed King of Prussia Mall – or if history is your style, check out Valley Forge National Historical Park.

-To learn more about Pennsylvania’s wine trails, visit pennsylvaniawine.com, and be sure to follow us on Facebook, Twitter, Pinterest and Instagram to stay up-to-date on even more great trip ideas and places to visit around our state.
+To learn more about Pennsylvania’s wine trails, visit pennsylvaniawine.com, and be sure to follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great trip ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.